 Discovery Type Permissions Required for Discovery Credential Active Directory An account with Active Directory read permissions is required to collect domain information, trusts, sites, domain controllers, and Active Directory computers, users, groups, and organizational units.
 The account being a member of the Built-in Domain Users group is sufficient to assign read permissions.
 Azure Active Directory An identity with read permission for the discovery target tenant.
 Read permissions are required for collection of tenant information, Azure Active Directory users, groups, group members, roles, and service principals.
 If additional credentials are being specified to minimize Azure throttling limitations, these credentials must have the same permissions as stated above.
 Also refer to credentials required to create and consent to the Enterprise Reporter Azure application required for this discovery.
-For more information, see Using the Tenant Application Manager on page 47.
+For more information, see Using the Tenant Application Manager on page 120.
 Azure Resource An identity with read permissions for the discovery target tenant.
 Read permissions are required for collection of subscription, Resource groups, and resources.
 If additional credentials are being specified to minimize Azure throttling limitations, these credentials must have the same permissions as stated above.
 Also refer to credentials required to create and consent to the Enterprise Reporter Azure Resource application required for this discovery.
-For more information, see Using the Tenant Application Manager on page 47.
+For more information, see Using the Tenant Application Manager on page 120.
 Computer An account with local administrator access on the scope computers to collect computer information, local groups and users, printers, services, policies, and event logs.
 Exchange To collect from Exchange targets, the credential account must have a mailbox on the target organization with access to read the permissions on the targets through EWS.
-To collect from Exchange 2007 targets, the credentials must be a member of the Exchange Organization Administrators Group.
-To collect from Exchange 2010, Exchange 2013, 2016, or Mixed Modes, the credentials must be a member of the Organization Management Group.
-To collect from Exchange 2016 or Exchange 2019, the credentials must have an administrator role with an assigned "ApplicationImpresonation" role.
+To collect from Exchange 2013, 2016, or Mixed Modes, the credentials must be a member of the Organization Management Group.
+To collect from Exchange 2016 or Exchange 2019, the credentials must have an administrator role with an assigned "ApplicationImpersonation" role.
 Exchange Online An account with access to the discovery target tenant.
 Read permission is required for collection of all Exchange Online information including mailboxes, mailbox delegates, public folders, mailenabled users, mail contacts, distribution groups, group members, and permissions.
 If additional credentials are being specified to minimize Azure throttling limitations, these credentials must have the same permissions as stated above.
+File Storage Analysis An account with local administrator access on the scoped computer is required to collect file, folder, share, and home drive analysis data.
+For permissions required when collecting NAS devices, see Permissions for Enterprise Reporter Discoveries on NAS Devices on page 25.